kevinwshin/French-House-Manual/README.md

 Labor is at the discretion of Interim Labor Czar.
 If you are not going to be at the house for a period during interim, it is your responsibility to let the Labor Czar know in advance so that the very fluid labor schedule during interim can remain uninterrupted.
 The warning and fine system set during the semester preceding interim will be used as the template for this time period.

 ### Interim House Process
 Interim house process is the same as the semester house process.
-Prospective new members should take a tour in person or over Skype
+Prospective new members should take a tour in person or over a video call

 ---